-Denise Freeman is a counsellor, psychotherapist and member of the British Association for Counselling and Psychotherapy.
 She provides advice to TV and film companies, helping them support the mental health of actors, contributors and wider crew.

 Denise says: “Big organisations have in-house teams with psychologists and psychiatrists they use regularly and sometimes they’ll bring in an aftercare team.

-‘We’re listening and looking at body language’
+‘We listen and look at body language’

 Denise continues: “It falls down to a duty of care.
 We have to have ways of measuring a person’s resilience and state of mind to participate in these shows.

-“A good psychologist is needed: we’re not just listening to answers, but we’re looking at other things such as body language.”
+“A good psychologist is needed: We’re not just listening to answers, but we’re looking at other things such as body language.

 “We’re also looking at elements of risk – tests to identify anxiety, depression or PTSD, for example, as well as their learning style, interests and beliefs, because you’re working from a brief of the sort of contestants they want on the show,” says Denise.